-- Know your rights and responsibilities as an athlete with regard to anti-doping - Always comply with a testing request if you are notified for doping control. - Check all medications and products before taking them to ensure they do not contain ingredients that are banned. - Verify your medical exemption requirements. - Do not take supplements, but if you do, take steps to minimize your risk.

-Get the latest news.
+- · Know your rights and responsibilities as an athlete with regard to anti-doping - Always comply with a testing request if you are notified for doping control. - Check all medications and products before taking them to ensure they do not contain ingredients that are banned. - Verify your medical exemption requirements. - If you take supplements, take steps to minimize your risk. - Get the latest news.
 Sign up to receive CCES media releases and advisory notes.

-For additional resources and more about anti-doping, please contact the CCES
+For additional resources and more about anti-doping, please contact the CCES: